-There aren’t many photographic practices that date back further than still life photography.
-When photography originated, it was necessary for exposures to be quite long, so photographing static objects was the ideal subject matter.
-However, as the technology developed, the fascination for capturing still life has remained and is still one of the most vibrant photographic arts —and lines of photographic work—going.
+There aren’t any photographic practices that date back further than still life photography: when photography originated, making a picture required very long exposures, so static objects were the ideal subject.
+However, as technology developed, the fascination for capturing still life has remained, and continues as one of the most vibrant photographic arts —and lines of photographic work—going.

-At the top end, it is an extremely lucrative business, as magazines, catalogues and websites all require product shots.
-There are many advantages to working with still life that are often underestimated, so hopefully you’ll be able to see it’s scope for creativity and get started with taking some shots yourself!
+At the top end, still life photography can be lucrative business, as magazines, catalogues, art galleries and websites all require product shots.
+There are many advantages to working with still life that are often underestimated, so hopefully after this tutorial you’ll be able to see it’s scope for creativity and get started with taking some shots yourself!

 Contrary to common perceptions, you don’t need a studio or a fancy location to make a start with still life photography.
 You can begin by simply using a space at home, such as a table placed by a window, along with a simple backdrop and utilizing a couple of lamps.